omeka/omeka-s-enduser/docs/content/items.md

 To cancel out of editing, click the "Cancel" button at the top right of the screen.

-Editing options are the same as when creating a new item, with the addition of the ability to add any media which has been saved to an item as a property:
+Editing options are the same as when creating a new item, with the addition of the ability to add any media which has been saved to an item as a property.

 ### Media as property
 Once you have created an item and added media to it, you will also have the option to use media **attached to that item** for a property.